pavilac/Telegram-Arduino/README.md

 - Add new allowed users
 - Add new commands and sensors on code depending on your needs
 ## Introduction
 This code is based on Telegram BOT Library for ESP8266.
-This project creates an interface between a Telegram Bot and a Arduino (Any), providing total control over it.
+Creates an interface between a Telegram Bot and a Arduino (Any), providing total control over it.
 It is composed by two Arduino codes and a ESP8266TelegramBOT modified library:

 1. ESP8266 code
 2. Arduino UNO code